 If you’re looking for a quick breakfast spot, and you’re near Noe Valley, head to Noe Bagel.
 They make a delicious bacon, egg, and cheese bagel sandwich, and at $5.95, it’s a great deal, especially considering how filling it is.
 You can also get bagels by the dozen, if you want to stock your freezer with something other than half-opened bags of frozen fruit.

 Wise Sons gets bonus points for covering their entire bagels with seasoning, something we wish more bagel spots did.
 The bagels are on the denser side, but still have a solid chew to them.
-They’re currently offering two DIY bagel kits: the lox sandwich (it comes with four bagels, lox, schmear, and toppings), and the bodega egg and cheese sandwich (comes with six bagels, and their house-made crispy pastrami).
+They’re currently offering a brunch kit, which comes with four bagels, lox, schmear, and toppings, or you can stop by for a bagel sandwich.
 Wise Sons is open for pick-up at their Hayes Valley, Mission, and Fillmore locations, and at the Contemporary Jewish Museum.